pedroparra/ds-store-delete/Readme.md

 DS Store Delete
 ==========

-- Atom plugin for delete .ds_store files in project easily
+- Atom plugin for delete .ds_store or any files in project easily

 Installation
 ------------